 All SIM cards must be registered in accordance with The Regulation of Interception of Communications and Provision of Communication-Related Information Act (RICA).
-In order to RICA your phone, visit your service provider (e.g. Vodacom, MTN, Cell C) with your SIM, proof of residence, and valid ID.
+In order to RICA your phone, visit your service provider (e.g. Vodacom, MTN, Cell C) with your SIM, proof of residence, and a valid ID.

 While you could purchase a new SIM card and simply insert it into your phone, many foreign (particularly American) iPhones are locked against SIM card swaps.
 It is unlikely that your foreign iPhone will work in South Africa.

-Before setting up a connection, you will need to determine whether you want mobile broadband or ADSL fixed line.
+Before setting up a connection, you will need to determine whether you want mobile broadband or ADSL fixed-line.

 Once you have decided on a provider, contact the closest branch and arrange for your internet connection to be set up.